MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/outlook-issues/cannot-set-up-profile-autodiscover.md

 ## Problem

-When you try to set up a new mail account for Office 365 by using the Add New Account Wizard in Microsoft Outlook, your Outlook profile isn't automatically set up.
+When you try to set up a new mail account for Microsoft 365 by using the Add New Account Wizard in Microsoft Outlook, your Outlook profile isn't automatically set up.
 Additionally, you receive the following error message when Outlook tries to set up the server settings for your profile:

 > An encrypted connection to your mail services is not available